-- 15. C/OH (CANDIDATE/OFFICEHOLDER) NAME: Enter your full name. - 16.
-FILER ID: See instructions for Cover Sheet, page 1, section 1. - 17.
-TOTALS: Complete this section only after you have completed all applicable schedules.
+15. C/OH (CANDIDATE/OFFICEHOLDER) NAME: Enter your full name.

+16. FILER ID: See instructions for section 1.

+17. TOTALS: Complete this section only after you have completed all applicable schedules.

 Line 1- Total Unitemized Political Contributions: Enter the total of all unitemized contributions (other than pledges, loans, guarantees of loans, or contributions made electronically) of \$100 or less.
-Do not include any contributions itemized on Schedules A1 or A2 or any contributions made electronically.
+Do not include any contributions itemized on Schedule

+A(J)1 or Schedule A2 or any contribution made electronically.
 Enter a "0" if you did not receive any unitemized contributions during the period covered.

-On Schedules A1 and A2, you are required to itemize political contributions that totaled more than \$100 from one person during the reporting period and any political contribution that is made electronically.
+On Schedule A(J)1 and Schedule A2, you required to itemize political contributions that totaled more than \$100 from one person during the reporting period and any political contribution that is made electronically.
 (Remember: If the committee received contributions totaling more than \$100 from one person during the reporting period, you are required to itemize all of those contributions, even if individual contributions were \$100 or less.)
 You may also itemize contributions of \$100 or less from one person.
 Do not include any itemized contributions in the total entered on line 1, regardless of amount.

-- Line 2- Total Political Contributions: Add the total contributions listed on Schedules A1 and A2 to the amount you entered on line 1.
+Line 2- Total Political Contributions: Add the total contributions listed on Schedule A(J)1 and A2 to the amount you entered on line 1.
 Enter that total on line 2.
-Enter a "0" if you did not receive any contributions during the period covered. - Line 3- Total Unitemized Political Expenditures: Enter the total of all unitemized political expenditures of \$200 or less.
-Do not include any expenditures itemized on Schedules F1, F2, F3, F4, G, or H. Enter a "0" if you did not make any unitemized expenditures during the period covered.
+Enter a "0" if you did not receive any contributions during the period covered.

+Line 3- Total Unitemized Political Expenditures: Enter the total of all unitemized political expenditures of \$200 or less.
+Do not include any expenditures itemized on Schedules F1, F2, F4, G, or H. Enter a "0" if you did not make any unitemized expenditures during the period covered.